Embedded Data Apps

 Activate an Embedded Data App

-Only an organization administrator (Org Admin) can activate, edit, or deactivate an Embedded Data App.
+NOTEOnly users with the following policy permissions can activate, edit, or deactivate an Embedded Data App:

 To activate an Embedded Data App, do the following: